 All of a sudden, I knew a rum glaze was just what this key lime cake needed!

-Mix together the cake mix, eggs, oil, sour cream, key lime juice and zest, and milk.
+- Mix together the cake mix, eggs, oil, sour cream, key lime juice and zest, and milk.

-Let the cakes cool 10 minutes in the pan, then poke them with a fork.
+- Let the cakes cool 10 minutes in the pan, then poke them with a fork.

-Heat the butter, sugar, and juice in a sauce pan until melted.
+- Heat the butter, sugar, and juice in a sauce pan until melted.
 Bring to a boil, then stir in the rum and simmer one minute.

-Use a sharp knife to level the tops of the cooled cakes before adding frosting.
+- Use a sharp knife to level the tops of the cooled cakes before adding frosting.

-Divide the frosting in half and layer it with the cakes.
+- Divide the coconut frosting in half and layer it with the cakes.

-Other coconut cake recipes you may enjoy:
+Other coconut cake recipes:

-This Strawberry Coconut Poke Cake is made with three kinds of milk and is frosted with a creamy topping and shredded coconut.
+This Strawberry Poke Cake is made with three kinds of milk and is frosted with a creamy topping and shredded coconut.
 It’s the perfect spring dessert.

 This creamy Chocolate Coconut Cake will get rave reviews from the coconut lovers in your life.
 Make a pan and watch it disappear!

-Pineapple and coconut add a fun summer twist to this easy Pina Colada Bundt Cake.
+Pineapple and coconut add a fun summer twist to this easy Pina Colada Cake.
 It’s a great dessert for summer picnics or barbecues.

 The Best Coconut Pound Cake is tender and fluffy enough for the perfect crumb, sweet but not overly sweet, with just the right amount of coconut flavor in every bite.

-This Coconut Cream Bundt Cake is easy to make and enjoy.
+This Coconut Cream Cake is easy to make and enjoy.
 Three times the coconut in it makes the flavor shine through.

-The easy layers in this no bake Coconut Eclair Cake will satisfy all the chocolate and coconut lovers in your life.
+The easy layers in this no bake Eclair Cake will satisfy all the chocolate and coconut lovers in your life.

 Connect with Inside BruCrew Life!
 Be sure to follow us on our social media, so you never miss a post.

-I also created a fun new Facebook group, and I would love for you to join.
-It’s a group where you can share your favorite recipes, ask questions, share photos, and see what’s new with the BruCrew.
-If you would like to check it out, you can request to join HERE.
+I also created a Facebook group and would love for you to join.
+Share recipes, ask questions, share photos, and see what’s new with the BruCrew.
+Request to join HERE.

 For the Cake